 In some scenarios, it makes sense to deploy both Apache Kafka and Solace PubSub+.
 Apache Kafka is used for log aggregation and data ingest and Solace for robust bi-directional event distribution between diverse applications and IoT devices running in hybrid clouds and around the world.
 In these scenarios, we provide two free, open source connectors based on the Apache Kafka Connect specification — one Source and one Sink — that make it easy to integrate Apache Kafka and Solace so that information can flow seamlessly between the environments.
-Details about the connectors are located here.
+Check out more about Solace PubSub+ Connectors for Kafka.

 Solace PubSub+ message brokers are backward compatible with APIs from all supported past releases, so you can upgrade your message broker now and upgrade the API in your applications over time as applications are modified.
 PubSub+ message brokers even display the API version of each connected application, so you can track down applications using very old APIs for governance reasons.